Mosa-5/Kiu_website/README.md

 - **Login workflow** — stores user data in `localStorage` (temporary frontend-only implementation).
   - Once signed in, a **dropdown** appears with options to **log out** or **navigate to KIU LMS**.
 - **Sidebar pop-out navigation** on program pages for better user experience.
+- **ChatBot** that answers all questions regarding the university such as campus prices, supervisors and etc.

 ---